Posts

 'Internet van' turns 30

 TechRepublic reports: "The Computer History Museum in Mountain View, Calif., celebrates a nondescript converted bread truck for its instrumental role in developing the first mobile and wireless Internet connection.
 News.com's Kara Tsuboi introduces the engineers behind a feat that happened three decades ago this month."
+I never even heard of the Internet van until I saw this video.
+Its very interesting if you know nothing about this van.

 The 20 Worst Venture Capital Investments of All Time